 The Albert Slipper

-Also, the color range was extended, so you can now either buy black, navy or bottle green slippers while it is entirely up to you whether you go with a classic- or an embroidered slipper.
-There are hundreds of flags, logos etc. available to choose from – even some University and Fraternity logos are included.
-In case you prefer a linen slipper, you have the choice between, a bright red, royal blue, canvas-blue or bold stripes in white and gray.
+Also, the color range was extended, so you can now either buy black, navy or bottle green slippers, while it is entirely up to you whether you go with a classic- or an embroidered slipper.
+There are hundreds of flags, logos and so forth available to choose from; even some University and Fraternity logos are included.
+If you prefer a linen slipper, you have the choice between, a bright red, royal blue, canvas-blue or bold stripes in white and gray.

 Even more exclusive are the custom embroidery options.
-First, there is the possibility to have your slipper embroidered with your initials in 5 fonts and 10 colors.
-Second you can upload a custom logo, picture or family crest which is then embroidered onto your shoe.
+Firstly, there is the possibility to have your slipper embroidered with your initials in 5 fonts and 10 colors.
+Secondly, you can upload a custom logo, picture or family crest which is then embroidered onto your shoe.

 Traditionally, the Albert Slipper has been designed to be worn around the house.
 Hence, Del Toro initially offered its slippers with a classic quilted lining in black.
-Customers liked the slippers so much that they wanted to wear the shoes not just inside their homes but also outside on the street.
-In warmer climes, like in Florida where Del Toro is based, people realized that a quilted lining was not ideal for the warm temperatures since feet will get sweaty and hot in the slipper.
-Therefore, it was decided to have all Del Toro shoes lined in leather since it absorbs sweat better and is more comfortable to wear than a quilted lining.
+Customers liked the slippers so much that they wanted to wear the shoes not just inside their homes, but also outside on the street.
+In warmer climates, like in Florida, where Del Toro is based, people realized that a quilted lining was not ideal for the warm temperatures, since feet will get sweaty and hot in the slipper.
+Therefore, it was decided to have all Del Toro shoes lined in leather, since it absorbs sweat better and is more comfortable to wear than a quilted lining.

 With regard to price, almost all models from Del Toro are less expensive than their competitor’s products like Stubbs Wootton, Bowhill & Elliot, Shipton & Heneage, Foster & Son, Broadland Slippers and Ed Meier.

-In my opinion the personalized Albert Slipper with initials in different fonts in thread colors are absolutely a price highlight.
-Priced at $195 they are considerably less expensive than all other monogram slippers around.
-The wait time is approximately 4 months, while you have to wait up to 8 months and pay between $290 and $900 if you want a monogrammed slipper from another manufacturer.
+In my opinion, the personalized Albert Slipper with initials in different fonts in various thread colors are an absolute a price highlight.
+Priced at $195, they are considerably less expensive than all other monogram slippers around.
+The waiting period is approximately 4 months, while you have to wait up to 8 months, and pay between $290 and $900 if you want a monogrammed slipper from another manufacturer.

 At the moment, you get a 10% discount on Del Toro shoes if you type in the Coupon code GZ during the checkout process.